 Vitamin K2 Foods and Sources

 Vitamin K2 is a fat-soluble vitamin that’s naturally found in animal foods that also contain fat, specifically saturated fat and cholesterol.
-For example, butterfat, cheese, organ meats, eggs and meat from animals that consume green grasses are all good sources of vitamin K2.
+For example, butterfat, cheese, offal (organ meats), eggs and meat from animals that consume green grasses are all good sources of vitamin K2.

 Animals can make vitamin K2 inside their bodies by converting vitamin K1, which is found in green plant foods.
 The more vitamin K1 an animal consumes from its diet, the higher the level of K2 that will be stored in the tissues.
 This is the reason that “grass-fed” and “pastured-raised” animal products are superior to products that come from factory farm raised animals.
-Going back to the fact that vitamin K2 comes in several forms (MK7, MK4, MK8 and MK9, for example), MK4 is found in the highest concentration in animal foods, while the other types are found in mostly fermented foods.
+Going back to the fact that vitamin K2 comes in several forms, MK7 is found in the highest concentration in animal foods, while the other types are found in mostly fermented foods.
+MK4 is the synthetic form of K2.

 Vitamin K2 vs. Vitamin K1

-- A growing body of research now demonstrates that vitamins K1 and K2 are not only different forms of the same vitamin, but basically operate like different vitamins all together due to how they are used in the body.
+- A growing body of research now demonstrates that vitamins K1 and K2 are not only different forms of the same vitamin, but basically operate like different vitamins altogether due to how they are used in the body.

 - Vitamin K1 is more abundant in foods but less bioactive than the vitamin K2.
 When we eat foods with K1, vitamin K1 mostly makes it to the liver and then the bloodstream once converted.
 K2, on the other hand, gets distributed to bones and other tissues more easily.
 Vitamin K1 is very important for supporting blood clotting but not as good at protecting the bones and teeth as K2.